-Swale Borough Council identified the level of growth required would be 200 new homes in the Neighbourhood Plan period.
-This would be in addition to any growth planned positively for in the Faversham Creek Neighbourhood Plan through site allocations or any strategic allocations in the emerging Local Plan.
+Swale Borough Council identified the level of growth required would be 200 new homes in the Faversham Neighbourhood Plan period.
+This would be in addition to the growth planned in the Faversham Creek Neighbourhood Plan (which is taken forward in this Plan and the strategic site allocations in the adopted Local Plan.
+Obviously, the emerging Local Plan may make additional strategic site allocations in the future.